Sunday, November 20, 2016

 Post Consumption Impression – 2.5 out of 3 mugs

-I was pleased and would look for the beverage again.
-It is not my top rated but close to the top 10.
-This would most certainly be my nomination for a root beer float!
-The more I consumed, it reminded me of my love for Taco Bell.
-The first bite is SO good, by the third bite I realize I am eating something and by the fifth bite, same old crap I could get anywhere.
+I was pleasantly surprised and would consider purchasing this beverage again.
+While it may not be my top-rated choice, it is close to the top ten.
+I nominate this beverage for a root beer float!
+The more I consumed, the more it reminded me of my fondness for Taco Bell.
+The initial bite is exceptionally delicious, but by the third bite, I realize I am consuming something.
+By the fifth bite, it becomes indistinguishable from any other root beer I could find.

 Would I recommend this at 9 out of 12 mugs?

-It is worth a try.
-A little sweet and carbonation higher than I prefer, which may make this a hit with those who love the commercial mixtures such as A&W or Barq’s.
-I would buy this again.
+It is worth trying.
+While it has a slightly sweet taste and higher carbonation than I prefer, it may appeal to those who enjoy commercial mixtures like A&W or Barq’s.
+I would consider purchasing it again.

 OTHER RATINGS